I like to share information and help make the Internet a better place.

 Recently I finished and interesting book (started in Spring) titled The Confucian Kingship in Korea: Yôngjo and the Politics of Sagacity.
 This book looks at the life of a certain Korean king named Yeongjo (1694-1776, 영조/英祖) of the Joseon Dynasty … Continue reading

 A while back, I found this excellent guide to toilets in Korea by the good folks at Seoulistic.
 Much of this also applies to Japan too.
-If you travel/live in either place, this is important information of course.
-When going … Continue reading
+If you travel/live in either place, this is important information of course. ;) When … Continue reading